itzh4r5h/Shopzilla/README.md

 - 🧱 **Complete Product Management**
   - Create, update, delete, and view products
   - Manage **variants per product** (size, color, etc.)
+- 🧩 **Category System**
+  - 🗂️ Create Categories to organize products
+  - 🧷 Create Subcategories within a category
+  - ⚙️ Add Attributes (e.g., Material, Fit, Type) under specific subcategories
+  - 🚫 **Smart Restriction Rules**
+    - Categories/Subcategories **cannot be deleted or updated** if used by any product
+    - Attributes **can be updated** but **cannot be deleted** if products are using them
 - 🧾 **Order Management**
   - View and update order statuses directly
 - 👥 **User Management**
   - View all registered users
   - Search users by name or email
 - 📦 **Stock Management**
-  - View out-of-stock products with filters and search
+  - View out-of-stock products with filters and search and update it according to need.
 - 🔍 **Search & Filters**
   - Quickly search through products, variants, and users
 - 📄 **Pagination** — for products, users, and orders